itteco/iframely-wordpress/iframely/readme.txt

 This is our initial release.
 Please, rate if you like the plugin.

 And please, help do submit issues if you see any.

+== Upgrade Notice ==

+It's our first release.
+But WP asks us to put an upgrade notice here :)